15 Trampoline Safety Rules for Kids

 2. No Stunts or Flips

 For many kids, the trampoline seems like an ideal place to practice the latest stunts and tricks.
-However, even with its bouncy surface, landing wrong can still cause serious injuries.
+However, even with its bouncy surface, landing wrong can cause serious injuries.

 3. Don’t Jump Too High